Anshul-404/MetaSplootable/Vulnerablity Assessment/vsftpd_2.3.4_21/vsftpd_2.3.4_21.md

 ![backdoor code](https://static.packt-cdn.com/products/9781786463166/graphics/image_01_018.jpg)

-#### Impact Analysis

-- Since this vulnerability starts a backdoor, it gives Remote Code Execution [RCE] and full access of the system as the user that was used to configure the vsftpd service on the system.
-- The attacker can easily pretend to be the original user and modify/harm the system files.
-- Therefore, the impact level of this vulnerability is high.

 #### Proof of Concept

 - This vulnerability can be exploited either through Metasploit or manually through an automated script or command line.